 Unless there is an ordinance ratified by the voters allowing term limits, no limit may be placed on the total number of terms or number of consecutive terms a voter may serve on the governing body either as a council or assembly member or mayor.
 (AS 29.20.140 and AS 29.20.230).

 How long does a member appointed to a vacated seat on the governing body serve?

-A person appointed to a vacant seat on the governing body serves until the next regular election when a successor shall be elected to serve the balance of the term of office.
-As an example if a person is elected for a three year term and resigns their seat half way through the second year, the person appointed would only serve to the end of the second year.
-At the end of the second year, the seat would come up for election for one year until the three year term ends.
-When the three year term ends, the seat comes open for another three year term.
-(AS 29.20.180(c)).
+A person appointed to a vacant seat on the governing body serves until the next regular election when a successor is elected to serve the balance of the term of office.
+As an example, if a person is elected for a three-year term but resigns their seat half-way through the second year, the person appointed as a replacement would only serve to the end of the second year.
+At the end of the second year, the seat would come up for election for one year until the three-year term ends.
+When the three-year term ends, the seat comes open for another three-year term (AS 29.20.180(c)).

 Can an official be removed from office?

 Yes.
 An elected official may be removed from office either by the residents of the community represented or by other members of the governing body.

 Removal by the governing body - Unless otherwise provided by ordinance, an elected official other than the mayor may be removed from office by the governing body and their seat declared vacant for the reasons spelled out in AS 29.20.170.

 A mayor may be removed and the seat declared vacant by the governing body only under the provisions of AS 29.20.280.